Pavani3939/Travel-Platformm-Planner/README.md

 A full-stack, responsive travel planning and budget-tracking application.
 This application uses a simulated in-memory Java collections database to implement robust User Registration, Authentication, day-by-day Itinerary Planning, Budget Category breakdowns, and Administrative Controls.

 🚀 **[Live Demo](https://travel-platformm-planner.vercel.app/)**
-*(Note: Because this is a demonstration, the Java backend is designed to run locally.
-To log in or fetch data, you must run the backend server on your own machine.)*

 ## 🌟 Key Features
 - **Day-by-Day Itinerary Planning:** Interactive schedule editor and budget tracker.